Cheesecake Factory (CAKE) Q3 2017 Results - Earnings Call Transcript

 Finally, to better align our guest satisfaction measurement with our current initiatives, we recently launched a new platform that leverages the Net Promoter methodology across our restaurants.
 We partnered with the leading provider that works with a number of top brands known for excellent guest satisfaction.
 We believe this will provide us with more actionable insights to better understand what opportunities need to be addressed, while reinforcing positive staff behaviors to further promote memorable dining occasions at The Cheesecake Factory and drive sales.

-On the development front, we opened the second Cheesecake Factory on the Island of Oahu in Kapolei, Hawaii, in September.
-Our Honolulu location is the highest grossing restaurant in our system and Kapolei saw lines 150 guest deed (05:25) all week following the opening.
+On the development front, we opened a second Cheesecake Factory on the Island of Oahu in Kapolei, Hawaii, in September.
+Our Honolulu location is the highest grossing restaurant in our system, and Kapolei saw lines 150 guests deep all week following the opening.
 We also opened a Cheesecake Factory in Minnetonka, Minnesota, in mid-October and expect to open five additional restaurants during the fourth quarter.
 This will bring us to our anticipated eight company-owned restaurant openings in 2017.

 We continue to expect four restaurants to open under licensing agreements internationally in 2017.
-These include the second Cheesecake Factory location in Qatar that opened in September, the first location in Bahrain that opened this past Sunday, and the third location in Qatar, which is expected to open by year-end.
+This includes the second Cheesecake Factory location in Qatar that opened in September, the first location in Bahrain that opened this past Sunday, and the third location in Qatar, which is expected to open by year-end.

 We continue to believe there is potential for 300 domestic Cheesecake Factory locations.
 We will invest capital in great sites that meet our rigorous standards, and we also – we always look to balance our ongoing capital allocation decisions with the intent to generate the best long-term returns for our shareholders.